top of page

 Cyndy has been volunteering for decades with a variety of local and national programs, such as the American Red Cross, Boy Scouts, Girl scouts and RED HORSE.
 Cyndy has probably spent more time volunteering than working in a paid position, thanks to her amazing husband, his work and dedication to family.
 Family participation has always been a key part of volunteering for the Lopez family, everyone had to be involved, creating memories while helping others, experiencing unique opportunities, traveling, camping and meeting some fascinating people.

 So, you may be wondering, what brought Cyndy to The Unstoppables Project?
 After losing her dog, Denali, her husband thought Denali needed a Legacy of Love.
 When Denali was rescued, she was found in a bad situation, literally skin and bones.
 Denali had several issues with skin infections, crystals in her eyes, heart murmur, MRSA and extremely fragile bones due to years of malnutrition.
 Denali even had her tail amputated after a wagging incident, leaving her a boxer tail.
 Denali loved her family and protected them fiercely.
-No one dare get close to Cyndy’s truck when she was inside.
+No one dared get close to Cyndy’s truck when Denali was inside.

 This is a journey of love.
-Learning that, no matter how often you fall, the simple act of getting back up makes all the difference.
+Learning that no matter how often you fall the simple act of getting back up makes all the difference.

 UP Pups, dba The Unstoppables Project,